wp-plugins/ecampaign/readme.txt

 * Petition signatures and all other activity/errors/exceptions logged
 * Optional CAPTCHA support using http://www.phpcaptcha.org/.
-* Email addresses, zipcodes and UK postcodes are validated.
+* Email addresses, zipcodes and UK postcodes are client side validated.
 * Optional verification of site visitor's email address.
 * Site visitor can be required to edit email message, by removing optional guidance notes, before sending.
 * When enabled, a simple test mode diverts emails from the target address to the campaign email address.
 * There is only one block of content embedded into one page and user interaction is via AJAX.
-* All available error messages are passed back to the visitor as well as being logged.
+* All error messages are passed back to the visitor as well as being logged.
 * Fields can be added/removed/rearranged and size changed.
 * Appearance customizable via CSS.
 * Email addresses displayed are antispammed.